pickuppatterns/lab-12-busmall/LAB.md

 ## Stretch Goals For This Lab

-* Create a results display page to show the user their results
 * Handle the display and voting for an arbitrary number of images
 * Using a variable, declare in your JS how many images to show
 * Based on that value, dynamically create that many `<img>` tags